 The MD-PhD Program is a seven-year program consisting of the first three years of medical school (M1-M3) followed by three years of graduate study (G1-G3) and the final year of medicine (M4).
 To closely align clinical and research interests, students complete laboratory rotations with graduate faculty during the M1-M3 years, select an area for graduate study during their M3 year, and maintain interaction with clinical faculty mentors during their G1-G3 years.

 Traditional route: Students applying to this dual degree program should follow admission guidelines for both the School of Medicine and School of Graduate Studies in the Health Sciences, and prospective students will complete a separate application for each school.
+According to the Admission Standards for the UMMC School of Medicine, strong preference is given to applicants who are legal residents of Mississippi; in recent years, nonresidents have not been admitted.
 Students interested in pursuing the MD-PhD program must first complete all medical school application materials through the American Medical College Application Service (AMCAS) online portal, adhering to the School of Medicine Regular Decision Program deadlines.
 In addition, applicants must complete the following in AMCAS: 1) MD-PhD Motivation and Significant Research essays, describing all relevant research experience, and 2) submit at least one supplemental faculty letter of evaluation from someone able to evaluate the applicant's research potential.
 If selected by the School of Medicine to continue in the MD-PhD application process, students will be invited to interview with and submit additional application materials to the School of Graduate Studies in the Health Sciences.
 Students will receive notification of acceptance in October, following interviews with both schools.

 Alternate route: Currently enrolled first- or second-year students in the School of Medicine may also apply for admission to the MD-PhD program.
 Interested students should contact the MD-PhD Program Director for additional information.